epomatti/azure-servicebus-performance-benchmark/README.md

 Run the benchmark in the cloud with a Premium namespace.

-Ramp up a jump box VM for dedicated performance:
+Create the jump box VM for dedicated performance.
+You'll run the client from this machine.

 ```sh
 az vm create -n "vm-benchmark" -g "rg-servicebus-benchmark" --location "brazilsouth" --image "Ubuntu2204" --custom-data cloud-init.sh --size "Standard_D8s_v4" --public-ip-sku "Standard"